 After 25 accumulated marks on the student's card, he/she will be suspended for three school days.
 Any student who reaches forty conduct marks is liable to be expelled.

 DISRUPTIVE CONDUCT

 Conduct which interferes with the educational process, including insubordination, is considered serious at Muffles College.
-The student may be issued a jug, placed on Disciplinary Probation and/or suspended.
+The student may be issued a jug (5 marks), placed on Disciplinary Probation and/or suspended (up to 25 marks).

 DISCIPLINE AGREEMENT